Menu

 Tax Advisor £30,000-£38,000 £42,000-£55,000 £60,000-£80,000

-Note: MLRO roles at regulated firms attract the highest premiums.
-An experienced MLRO with FSC sign-off can command £80,000-£100,000+ in Gibraltar's tight market.
+Ranges are indicative based on public job listings and industry estimates as of mid-2026.
+MLRO roles at GFSC-regulated firms attract the highest premiums.
+An experienced MLRO with regulatory sign-off can command £80,000 to £100,000 or more in Gibraltar's tight talent pool.

 Who Are the Main Finance Employers?

-The employer landscape in Gibraltar finance is a mix of international names and local boutique firms.
-The Big Four all have a presence:
+The employer landscape mixes international names with local boutique firms.
+All the major global accountancy networks have a Gibraltar presence:

 • Deloitte Gibraltar - audit, tax, advisory

-• KPMG Gibraltar - significant presence, especially funds
+• KPMG Gibraltar - significant presence, especially in funds

 • BDO Gibraltar - strong local practice with international clients